 Institutional Special Needs Plan (SNP) - A Special Needs Plan that enrolls eligible individuals who continuously reside or are expected to continuously reside for 90 days or longer in a long-term care (LTC) facility.
-These LTC facilities may include a skilled nursing facility (SNF); nursing facility (NF); (SNF/NF); an intermediate care facility for the mentally retarded (ICF/MR); and/or an inpatient psychiatric facility.
+These LTC facilities may include a skilled nursing facility (SNF); nursing facility (NF); (SNF/NF); Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID); and/or an inpatient psychiatric facility.
 An institutional Special Needs Plan to serve Medicare residents of LTC facilities must have a contractual arrangement with (or own and operate) the specific LTC facility(ies).